Timgad: Geography

 Located at the intersection of six roads, the city was walled but not fortified.

-Originally designed for a population of around 15,000, the city quickly outgrew its original specifications and spilled beyond the orthogonal grid in a more loosely organized fashion.
+Originally designed for a population of around 15,000, the city quickly outgrew its original plans and spilled beyond the orthogonal grid in a more loosely organized fashion.

-At the time of its founding, the area surrounding the city was a fertile agricultural area, about 1000 meters above sea level.
+At the time of its founding, the area surrounding the city was a fertile agricultural area, about 1000 m above sea level.
 The original Roman grid plan is magnificently visible in the orthogonal design, highlighted by the decumanus maximus (east–west-oriented street) and the cardo (north–south-oriented street) lined by a partially restored Corinthian colonnade.
 The cardo does not proceed completely through the city but instead terminates in a forum at the intersection with the decumanus.

-At the west end of the decumanus rises a 12 m high triumphal arch, called the Arch of Trajan, which was partially restored in 1900.
-The arch is principally of sandstone, and is of the Corinthian order with three arches, the central one being 11' wide.
-The arch is also known as the Timgad Arch.
+The Arch of Trajan, also known as the Timgad Arch, rises at the west end of the decumanus.
+The arch is a 12 m triumphal arch and is principally of sandstone.
+It is of the Corinthian order with three arches, the central one being 11 ft wide.
+The arch was partially restored in 1900.

 A 3,500-seat theater is in good condition and is used for contemporary productions.
 The other key buildings include four thermae, a library, and a basilica.
 The Capitoline Temple is dedicated to Jupiter and is of approximately the same dimensions as the Pantheon in Rome.
-Nearby the capitol is a square church, with a circular apse dating from the 7th century AD.
+Near the capitol is a square church, with a circular apse dating from the 7th century.
 One of the sanctuaries featured iconography of (Dea) Africa.

 South of the city is a large Byzantine citadel built in the later days of the city.